mdrafi276/some-ful-stack-project-requrment/README.md

 ---

-By following these instructions, you'll be well-equipped to complete Assignment 5 successfully.
+By following these instructions, you'll be well-equipped to complete project 5 successfully.
 Good luck! 🍀